Frequently asked questions

 You can find out which lecture hall you have been allocated on the WIWI-portal

-When does the "Klausureinsicht" take place?
+When will the exam review take place?

-Klausureinsicht usually takes place in the first or second week of lectures of the new semester (exceptions are possible).
-The exact date will be published as soon as the provisional examination results are announced.
-If you are unable to attend the appointment, a fellow student can represent you by proxy.
-Individual inspection appointments are only possible in justified exceptional cases.
+As a rule, the exam review takes place during the first or second week of lectures of the new semester (exceptions are possible).
+The exact date will be published promptly upon announcement of the preliminary examination results.
+Individual review appointments are only possible in well-founded exceptional cases.

 What is the difference between a seminar and a lab?